 Business News Releases

-THE Joint Committee of Public Accounts and Audit (JCPAA) has commenced an inquiry into the 2021-22 Commonwealth Financial Statements.
+THE Joint Committee of Public Accounts and Audit (JCPAA) has commenced two inquiries into important areas of public sector accountability as part of its examination of Auditor-General’s reports.

-The committee is inviting submissions to the inquiry, addressing the terms of reference, to be received by Friday, March 3, 2023.
-Details of the inquiry – including the terms of reference and public hearings – will be made available on the Committee website.
+The committee has invited submissions addressing the terms of reference of these inquiries by Friday, April 21, 2023.
+Details of the inquiries – including the terms of reference and upcoming public hearings – will be made available on the Committee website.

 ends